AKAD0/FNN.SGD_MNIST/README.md

 ### 3.3.
 Back Propagation:
 Back Propagation is a process of finding derivatives of the Cost function with respect to the Theta parameters - weights and biases.
 It is done in two steps:
-1) Find all the derivatives in the computational graph for further use in the chain rule.
+1) Find all the derivatives in the computation graph for further use in the chain rule.
 2) Find said 'Theta' derivatives via chain rule.

 #### First step.
 Finding every derivative in the computation graph.